undless/gatling.io-doc/content/guides/custom-config/config-as-code/index.md

 Reminder: this step is optional, but once you add the `simulations` block, you must define the `simulation` property.

-The `simulation` is the simulation fully qualified name, for example, `example.BasicSimulation` if you followed the Intro to scripting tutorial.
+The `simulation` is the simulation fully qualified name, for example, `com.example.BasicSimulation` if you followed the Intro to scripting tutorial.

 Each simulation also has a unique `id` property, which we will use later in the guide.